johnlspouge/submer-central-limit-theorem/README.md

 ## The central limit theorems  (**CLT**s)

-The code was inspired by the preprint
+The code was inspired by the preprint of

 A. Blanca et al. (2021)<br/>
 The statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches.<br/>